-This method draws a straight line from you to potential customers so you don’t have to worry about the commission for some agencies that you barely know.
+This method draws a straight line from you to potential customers, so you don’t have to worry about the commission for some agencies you barely know.

-You may think the Internet do all the marketing campaigns for your team: Through some simple steps, your products are shared on Facebook or Instagram.
+You may think the Internet does all the marketing campaigns for your team: Through some simple steps, your products are shared on Facebook or Instagram.

 However, there are millions of items being advertised on the Internet every day.
 It’s hard to differentiate if you don’t have a unique point.

-It’s great to have customers remember you, isn’t it?
-Having a physical store help you show your differences in a practical way.
-One of the most severe drawbacks of online platforms is a lack of actual experience.
+It’s great to have customers remember you.
+Having a physical store help, you show your differences in a practical way.
+One of the most severe drawbacks of online platforms is a lack of experience.

 It’s a smart strategy to develop direct selling since it brings enormous profit to the business.

-Therefore, stores start to wonder how to maximize the potential of direct selling while maintaining the growth of their websites?
-It is a tricky situation for brands to guide the attention of visitors from online to offline since customers have been familiar with the convenience of the Internet.
+Therefore, stores start to wonder how to maximize the potential of direct selling while maintaining their websites?
+It is a tricky situation for brands to guide visitors’ attention from online to offline since customers have been familiar with the convenience of the Internet.